 Because of how many video feeds are needed, human monitors often end up juggling multiple video streams, making it difficult for them to notice important situations – like an accident or burglary.
 The Nokia IoT Scene Analytics solution solves these problems by leveraging machine learning, pattern recognition, and behavioral knowledge to:

 Download The Scene Analytics Application Note

 The Nokia IoT Scene Analytics technology takes video analytics to the next level.
 Traditional video analytics systems, for instance, don’t work well in real-life environments.
 They rely on less adaptive, rules-based analytics and objection recognition software that can’t understand complex environments.
 That puts intricate traffic patterns, pedestrian movements, and city layouts outside of their scope, often causing false positives.

-The fact is, municipalities cannot practically apply traditional video recognition technology in highly variable and complex online situations, like a live city environment with its train stations, bus shelters, airports and other public areas.
-To anticipate what’s relevant based on the prescribed video surveillance task, the Nokia IoT Scene Analytics solution leverages:
+Because they don’t work well in real-life environments, it’s not practical for municipalities and businesses to apply traditional video recognition technology in highly variable and complex situations, like a live city environment with train stations, bus shelters, airports, and other public areas.

-Beyond enhancing situational awareness, the Nokia IoT Scene Analytics solution can also prioritize streams for their anticipated relevance, automatically allocating network resources based on dynamic application needs.
-The least relevant streams are cut off at the source ensuring network availability for the most critical ones.
-Existing video analytics solutions have some drawbacks, including false positives.
-These are caused because real scenes – like what cameras located in cities produce – are too complex for traditional object recognition software.
+Nokia IoT Scene Analytics enhances situational awareness and prioritizes streams for their anticipated relevance, automatically allocating network resources based on dynamic application needs.
+The least relevant streams are cut off at the source, ensuring network availability for the most critical ones.

 "The Nokia IoT Scene Analytics solution leverages machine learning, pattern recognition, and behavioral knowledge to anticipate what’s relevant, based on the prescribed video surveillance task."